 - Funding food access was critical in showing the connection between taxing an unhealthy product and promoting healthy eating.

 - Numerous amendments were proposed in City Council that would have weakened the anticipated health impacts of the policy.
 The influence of advocates who were familiar with best policy practice was key in producing a well-designed tax bill.

 - One way to assure rigorous evaluation of the policy is to dedicate revenue for this purpose.
 Seattle’s ordinance allocated revenue to evaluate impact on behavior, health, and economic outcomes.
-This is the first sugary drink tax to dedicate revenue to its own rigorous evaluation of the policy’s impacts on behavior, health, and economic outcomes.
+This is the first sugary drink tax to dedicate revenue to its own rigorous evaluation of the policy’s impacts.

 - Policy equity was a priority to community advocates and council members.
 Concerns were addressed through funding dedication and establishing a Community Advisory Board.